jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-13

+Made artworks for the cards and simplified the mechanics.

+# 2022-07-12
+Refined the gameplay loop.

 # 2022-07-11

 Basic gameplay loop ready.
 Should be able to have a poc by tomorrow.
 Working at night is peaceful but it fucks up my sleep.